 - 10. Attempted Act: Any attempts to commit sexual/gender-based misconduct are also prohibited under this policy, as is aiding in the acts of sexual/gender-based misconduct as an accomplice. - 11.
-Retaliation: Retaliation against the individual who initiates a sexual/gender-based misconduct complaint, participates in an investigation, or pursues legal action, is prohibited.
+Retaliation: Retaliation is prohibited against any individual who has made a report or complaint, testified, assisted, or participated or refused to participate in any manner in an investigation, proceeding or hearing under regulations implementing Title IX.
 Independent action may be taken against anyone engaging in retaliation.
-This includes any witnesses, advisors, or any Sexual Misconduct Board Members.
+This includes any Complainants, Respondents, witnesses, advisors, or any Sexual Misconduct Board Members.
 The exercise of rights under the First Amendment does not constitute retaliation.
 Intimidation, threats, coercion, or discrimination, including charges against an individual for code of conduct violations that do not involve sex discrimination or sexual harassment, but arise out of the same facts or circumstances as a report or complaint of sex discrimination, or a report or formal complaint of sexual harassment, for the purpose of interfering with any right or privilege secured by Title IX or this part, constitutes retaliation.